oryaakov2/cloudzone/README.md

    - Delete a customer ID

 ### Step Functions Testing
-1. Navigate to the Step Function execution history URL above
+1. Navigate to the Step Function execution history URL below
 2. Trigger a new execution by adding a customer ID via the API
 3. Monitor the workflow execution and logs